 Yes.
-If you are selected as a finalist, you will be required to give a virtual pitch to our judges the weeks of May 15 and 22.
-Winners will be selected and notified the week of May 25, 2020.
-A subset of the winners will present at Jobs for the Future Horizons on June 9-10, 2020.
+If you are selected as a finalist, you will be required to give a virtual pitch to our judges on June 24 and 25.
+Winners will be selected and notified on July 2, 2020.

 1 winner for the Risers’ Choice will be awarded $100,000.
 Risers’ Choice winner will be selected by the Ascend PSP Parent Advisor judges.